What is AI Governance?

 • GitHub Copilot

-• Embedded AI in SaaS applications
+• Salesforce Einstein and embedded AI features in other SaaS applications

 Governance capabilities

-• Reporting: Compliance documentation and audit trails
+• Reporting — compliance documentation and audit trails

 Why Certero